SukhdevThukral/quantum-algorithms-simulation/README.md

 # Quantum Algorithms Simulation Project

 ⚠️ BEWARE!!!
-THIS IS STILL IN DEVELOPMENT PHASE AND IT MIGHT NOT GIVE DESIRED OUTPUTS YET - This project simulates Grover's and Shor's quantum algorithms using Qiskit.
+THIS IS STILL IN DEVELOPMENT PHASE AND IT MIGHT NOT GIVE DESIRED OUTPUTS YET : LOW ACCURACIES ⚠️ BEWARE!!!
+I HAVE REMOVED SHOR'S ALGORITHM FORM THE MAIN MENU SINCE IT HAS A LOT OF ISSUES YET  - This project simulates Grover's, Shor's, Amplitude Amplication & QFT quantum algorithms using Qiskit in Python

 ## Files
 - `main.py`: Entry point for running the simulations.